 The 2018 Pyeongchang Olympics marked Bell’s 12th Olympics with NBC.
 He has worked on every Olympics since the 1992 Barcelona Games with NBC Sports (1992-2004, 2012-2016) or NBC News (2006-12).

 Bell is in his second stretch with NBC Sports, as he rejoined NBC Sports Group full-time following seven years (2005-12) as Executive Producer of TODAY.
 He served as both executive producer of TODAY and the London Olympics in 2012, which is the most-watched event in U.S. television history with more than 217 million viewers.
 Bell also served as the executive producer of the 2014 Sochi Games, the most dominant primetime Winter Olympics performance on record, and the 2016 Rio Olympics, the most successful media event in history.

-Bell joined “Today” in 2005 with responsibility for all aspects of the program.
-During his tenure, it extended its dominance in the morning ratings race to 16 years, earned seven Emmys, seven Edward R. Murrow Awards and nine Headliner Awards.
-Bell also won Emmys for his work on the 1992, 1996, 2000, 2002 and 2012 Olympics and a Peabody for NBC’s coverage of the 2008 Beijing Olympics Opening Ceremony.
+During his TODAY tenure, the show extended its dominance in the morning ratings race to 16 years, earned seven Emmys, seven Edward R. Murrow Awards, and nine Headliner Awards.
+Bell also won Emmys for his work on the 1992, 1996, 2000, 2002, 2012 and 2016 Olympics and a Peabody for NBC’s coverage of the 2008 Beijing Olympics Opening Ceremony.